serokell/blog-posts/typed-lambda-calculus/article.md

 $\lambda_2$ is System F, discussed above.

 $\lambda_\omega$ is System Fω.
-It extends System F with type operators and is a different, much more complex system.
+It extends System F with type operators, which makes it much more complex, but also more expressive.

-In short, System Fω allows defining type constructors inside the calculus itself instead of considering those as primitives, i.e. allows for user-defined types.
+In short, System Fω additionally allows quantification, abstraction and application for type _constructors_, essentially turning the type level into a simply-typed λ-calculus in its own right.

 $\lambda_{\underline\omega}$, a.k.a.
-System F<u>ω</u> is System Fω without type abstraction/application, or simply typed lambda calculus with user-defined types.
+System F<u>ω</u> is System Fω without type abstraction/application on the term level.
+Practicall speaking, this boils down to simply typed lambda calculus with user-defined types.

 $\lambda_P$ is simply typed lambda calculus with dependent types.

 $\lambda_C$, a.k.a. $\lambda_{P\omega},$ is the calculus of constructions (Coquand, 1986), famously used as the base for the Coq proof assistant, but also with other dependently-typed languages.
 Here, the border between terms and types is virtually gone.

 We will not discuss these advanced type systems in any more detail here, but I thought I should at least mention them.